×

 Transfer seats are aisle seats with adjustable armrests located in various locations around the theatre.
 These accessible seats are ideal for patrons who want to transfer from their wheelchair into a seat for the duration of the performance, or for those with mobility or size restraints.
 Due to the limited space adjacent to these seats, wheelchairs or mobility devices will be stored outside the nearest doorway.

-For patrons who would like to transfer into a seat for the performance, but keep their mobility device with them at all times, please contact Patron Services for assistance with these accommodations.
+For patrons who would like to use a Transfer seat, but keep their mobility device with them at all times, please contact Patron Services for assistance with these accommodations.

 ARRIVING AT JANET QUINNEY LAWSON CAPITOL THEATRE